grap/odoo-addons-misc/users_partners_access/README.rst

 Technically
 -----------

-1. all partners associated to a user:
+All partners associated to a user:

 * have ``active``, ``customer``, ``supplier`` checkbox disabled;
 * have ``company_id`` empty;

-2. Only members of 'Administration / Access Rights' could update partners;
+Only members of 'Administration / Access Rights' could update partners;

 Credits
 =======